For full details of our most recent examination results, please see the Our Performance section of the website.

 - You are to arrive at school 15 minutes prior to an exam.

 - When taking exams, bags and coats should be left outside the room.
-Valuables, including mobile phones, smart watches, ipods, keys should be placed in the box at the end of your row.
+Valuables, including mobile phones, all watches, iPods, keys should be placed in the box at the end of your row.

-- Electronic devices - Students must not have mobiles phones or smart watches in their possession (either on or off).
+- Electronic devices - Students must not have mobile phones or smart watches in their possession (either on or off).
 They must be placed in the box at the end of each row for safe keeping during the exam if necessary.
-This is very important - if a phone or smart watch is found, there is a good chance that your whole exam will be cancelled.
+This is very important - if a phone or smart watch is found it could result in your exam disqualification.